The Pros and Cons of Standing All Day

 Standing for 8 hours is bad because standing in one position too long causes your blood pressure and heart rate to rise, as well as standing-related fatigue according to a 2012 study.
 So we should change our posture while standing up by stretching the neck muscles and back periodically.

 We’ve all seen the standing desk trend, and it’s clear that standing is a more natural position for our bodies.
 But many people are worried about standing too long, so let’s consider whether this could be bad for you.

-Suppose you stand up straight in your office chair with good posture while not moving around.
-In that case, you’re most likely okay to stay standing indefinitely (you may want to switch out what shoes or socks you wear, though), but if those periods where you need to work on other tasks don’t happen often enough, like when someone else takes over your task for a few minutes or even an hour, then standing can cause some severe health issues.
+If you stand up straight in your office chair, with good posture, without moving, you’re probably fine staying standing indefinitely (you should switch out your shoes and socks, however).
+If those periods where you need to work on other tasks do not happen often enough, such as when someone else takes over your task for a few minutes or even an hour, prolonged standing may lead to serious health problems down the road.

 Also, standing has been shown to increase blood pressure and heart rate ̶ standing for 8 hours a day can lead to standing-related fatigue, making it harder to concentrate or even be productive.

 Standing for a long time can have drawbacks, but standing all day does not automatically equal bad for you.

 Standing may be good if it’s done with the proper posture and in moderation – standing more than about two hours at one stretch is likely to cause problems ̶, so make sure that your standing breaks happen often enough!
 It doesn’t hurt to take these standing breaks because they’ll also let you move around.